angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 Unsurprisingly it is slower than the overall wins ACT however it is still faster than the total ACT compiling all combo turns that include losses.
-I think all this shows that overall we are a fast enough deck to be considered 'fast combo' (relative to the other storm variants and not including things like Belcher or BR Reanimator).
+I think all this shows that overall we are a fast enough deck to be considered *fast combo* (relative to the other storm variants and not including things like Belcher or BR Reanimator).